-1.29.
-The People Over Wind in April 2018 the CJEU set out clear guidance as to the role of mitigation measures in an HRA.
-In taking a different approach from previous decisions in the UK courts, it held that measures embedded within a plan or project specifically to avoid or reduce the magnitude of likely significant effects should not be taken into account at the screening stage but reserved for the appropriate assessment..
-This HRA therefore restricts consideration of mitigation measures to the appropriate assessment.
+- 1.29.
+The People Over Wind23 in April 2018 the CJEU set out clear guidance as to the role of mitigation measures in an HRA.
+In taking a different approach from previous decisions in the UK courts, it held that measures embedded within a plan or project specifically to avoid or reduce the magnitude of likely significant effects should not be taken into account at the screening stage but reserved for the appropriate assessment.
+This HRA therefore restricts consideration of mitigation measures to the appropriate assessment. - 1.30.
+The Court also considered the approach to mitigation at the appropriate assessment stage in Grace & Sweetman24 .
+Here, it held that: - Case C-6/04: Commission of the European Communities v United Kingdom of Great Britain and Northern Ireland judgment of the Court 20 October 2005. - Opinion of advocate general Kokott, 9th June 2005, Case C-6/04.
+Commission of the European Communities v United Kingdom of Great Britain and Northern Ireland - Sean Feeney v Oxford City Council and the Secretary of State CLG para 92 of the judgment dated 24 October 2011 Case No CO/3797/2011, Neutral Citation [2011] EWHC 2699 Admin - European Court of Justice Case C 127/02 Waddenzee 7 September 2004 - People Over Wind and Sweetman v Coillte Teoranta (C 323/17) [2018] PTSR 1668 - Grace & Sweetman v An Bord Pleanala (C-164/17) [2019] PTSR 266 at paragraphs 51-53 and 57.

-&lt;sup>19 R (on the application of Champion) v.
-North Norfolk District Council [2015] UKSC 52.

-&lt;sup>20 Case C-6/04: Commission of the European Communities v United Kingdom of Great Britain and Northern Ireland judgment of the Court 20 October 2005.

-&lt;sup>21 Opinion of advocate general Kokott, 9th June 2005, Case C-6/04.
-Commission of the European Communities v United Kingdom of Great Britain and Northern Ireland

-&lt;sup>22 Sean Feeney v Oxford City Council and the Secretary of State CLG para 92 of the judgment dated 24 October 2011 Case No CO/3797/2011, Neutral Citation [2011] EWHC 2699 Admin

-&lt;sup>23 European Court of Justice Case C - 127/02 Waddenzee 7 September 2004

-&lt;sup>24 People Over Wind and Sweetman v Coillte Teoranta (C 323/17) [2018] PTSR 1668

-- 1.30.
-The Court also considered the approach to mitigation at the appropriate assessment stage in Grace & Sweetman.
-Here, it held that it is only when it is sufficiently certain that a measure will make an effective contribution to avoiding harm, guaranteeing beyond all reasonable doubt that the project will not adversely affect the integrity of the area, that such a measure may be taken into consideration". - 1.31.
-In the Dutch nitrogen case, the CJEU confirmed that an appropriate assessment is not to take into account the future benefits of mitigation measures if those benefits are uncertain, including where the procedures needed to accomplish them have not yet been carried out or because the level of scientific knowledge does not allow them to be identified or quantified with certainty.
-It is recognised that the ruling also covered the approach to "autonomous" measures which are not mitigation measures adopted as part of the plan in question, but measures which are taken outside that plan (in that case to reduce nitrogen deposition).
-The CJEU held that the effect of those measures could not be taken into account either, if their expected benefits are not certain at the time of that assessment.
+'It is only when it is sufficiently certain that a measure will make an effective contribution to avoiding harm, guaranteeing beyond all reasonable doubt that the project will not adversely affect the integrity of the area, that such a measure may be taken into consideration ...'.

+1.31.
+In the Dutch nitrogen case25, the CJEU confirmed that an appropriate assessment is not to take into account the future benefits of mitigation measures if those benefits are uncertain, including where the procedures needed to accomplish them have not yet been carried out or because the level of scientific knowledge does not allow them to be identified or quantified with certainty.
+It is recognised that the ruling also covered the approach to 'autonomous' measures which are not mitigation measures adopted as part of the plan in question, but measures which are taken outside that plan (in that case to reduce nitrogen deposition).
+The CJEU held that the effect of those measures could not be taken into account either, if their expected benefits are not certain at the time of that assessment26.